 As part of consultation, Uniper (as landowner) submitted representations which set out the case for directing development towards the Site and its release from Green Belt.
-The councils are now considering the responses received to the consultation.
+The councils undertook a further consultation on their Preferred Approach, between 4 January and 14 February 2023.
+This identified the Site as a key Strategic Employment Site where significant economic development would be promoted.
+They are now considering the responses received to the consultation.
+Consultation on a Publication Draft is expected at the end of 2023, leading to examination and adoption in 2024/2025.